A Bold Mission - Create a Future Powered by Clean Tech Energy

 Why is clean energy important?

 Clean energy sources do not emit greenhouse gases in their energy generation processes.
-They are inexhaustible.
+Resources like sunlight and wind are also inexhaustible.

 What are the benefits of Clean Energy?

-Clean Energy reduces our reliance on Fossil Fuels.
-It can help mitigate climate change by reducing emissions.
-In the United States, about a third of emissions come from Coal and other Fossil Fuels.
+Clean energy reduces our reliance on fossil fuels and can help mitigate climate change by reducing the emission of greenhouse gases.
+In the United States, the majority of human-caused greenhouse gas emissions come from burning coal and other fossil fuels.
 A transition to renewable sources would reduce this significantly.

 Are the terms “renewable energy” and “clean energy” interchangeable?

 No, not all renewable energy methods are clean energy.
-For example, Geothermal is renewable but the processing of it can have a negative environmental impact.
-By contrast, solar energy is considered both renewable and clean energy because solar installed on rooftops has little impact on the environment.
+For example, geothermal energy is renewable, but the process can have negative environmental impacts.
+By contrast, solar energy is considered both renewable and clean because solar installed on rooftops has little impact on the environment.

 What is solar energy?